CyanHaze/CyanHaze.github.io/_textbooks/AdvancedAlgebra.md

 ---

 ## 📖 Overview
-I read this book twice after my finals of Advanced Algebra course.
-It was a well-structured and comprehensive textbook that covered the fundamental concepts and theories of linear algebra.
-Much better than the ZJU textbook used in the course.
-Without doubt, I highly recommend it to be the first textbook for any Chinese undergraduate students who want to learn linear algebra.
+Upon completing my Advanced Algebra course, I read this book twice.
+It is an exceptionally well-structured resource covering the fundamentals of linear algebra.
+Significantly outperforming the standard ZJU textbook, I unreservedly recommend it as the foundational text for Chinese undergraduate students.

 ## 📅 Learning Journey
 - 2025.5.30 第一章 行列式